Fleacon/SoundCloudSharp/README.md

 Its API design and developer experience informed parts of this project.
 SoundCloudSharp is an independent implementation and is not affiliated with, endorsed by, or maintained by the original project or SoundCloud.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Fleacon/SoundCloudSharp/blob/master/LICENSE) file for details.